jupyterhub/jupyterhub/docs/source/authenticators-users-basics.md

 admin page, or you can clear the `jupyterhub.sqlite` database and start fresh.

-## Use LocalAuthenticator to create systems users
+## Use LocalAuthenticator to create system users

 The `LocalAuthenticator` is a special kind of authenticator that has the ability to manage users on the local system.
 When you try to add a